-- Select Users and accounts or Passwords and accounts.
+- Select Passwords & accounts or Users and accounts.

 In case forcing a WhatsApp Sync did not work, the next step involves the removal of your WhatsApp account from your phone.
 Before you proceed further, please make sure you back up all your chats to Google Drive.
 We have a dedicated article explaining how to do exactly that.

-Once you have managed to back up your WhatsApp chat, open the same menu as before (passwords and accounts) - but this time - select the option that says Remove account.
+Once you have managed to back up your WhatsApp chat, open the same menu as before (Passwords & accounts)—but this time—select the option that says Remove account.

 Once this is done, the WhatsApp installation on your phone shall remain fresh as new and you can try setting up your account again.
 After setting it up, wait for a while for WhatsApp to sync your contacts and restore all messages from Google Drive before using it normally.

 In case all the methods above fail, the last option we have before us is to check if you are on the latest version of WhatsApp.
 If yes, it’s time to uninstall and reinstall WhatsApp on your device.